SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 **Click on 'Add and Open in Editor'.**
 <br>![](../ex3/images/ex162-3-5.png)

-3. Now you should see the basic skeleton of the IFlow in the editor, ready for us to start building upon.
+3. Now you should see the basic skeleton of the integration flow in the editor, ready for us to start building upon.

-    Click on 'Edit' to get started.
+    **Click on 'Edit' to get started.**
   <br>![](../ex3/images/ex162-3-6.png)

 ## Step 2 - AEM Sender Adapter to receive events from S/4HANA